-If you’re the primary bread-winner in your household, your life insurance will keep things going after your death and help your family deal with expenses associated with your funeral and other arrangements.
+If you’re the primary breadwinner in your household, your life insurance will keep things going after your death and help your family deal with expenses associated with your funeral and other arrangements.

 If you’re interested in adding new savings and investment strategies to your financial portfolio, you have many options to consider aside from a life insurance plan, as you’ll see.

-How Term Life Insurance Works With Your Lifestyle
+Term Life Works With Your Goals

 Term life insurance policies are only good for a set amount of time.
 Most people expect to outlive their plan entirely.
 Since you’ll need to renew your term life insurance several times throughout your lifetime, you’ll have many opportunities to adjust the plan to meet your changing needs.

 After you retire, your life insurance needs will change drastically.
 By this point in your life, your children will probably be supporting themselves and you won’t have an income to replace anymore.